Day Camp

 How does the camp store work?

-Campers have the chance to visit our camp store every day over free time.
-Here they can purchase Gatorade, snacks, and apparel.
+Each day campers will have the opportunity to visit the camp store as part of one of their rotations and can purchase Gatorade, snacks, and apparel.
 All food/drink items are $1-$2, with apparel items priced from $2-$50.

 What items are not allowed at Stone Canyon?